 2,664,173 / Shaker and Degasser Combination

 Previous posts have given an overview of Western Oilfield Eqpt v M-I and discussed the best mode requirement.
-Western Oilfeild also considered an objection based on added mater.
-The specification of the 173 patent was amended after the application was filed, and Western argued that the amendment added new subject matter that could not reasonably be inferred from the original specification, contrary to s 38.2(2) of the Act and (then applicable) Rule 181.
+Western Oilfeild also considered an objection based on added matter.
+The specification of the 173 patent was amended after the application was filed and Western argued that the amendment added new subject matter that could not reasonably be inferred from the original specification, contrary to s 38.2(2) of the Act and (then applicable) Rule 181.
 (Rule 181 has since been removed, presumably because it is redundant in light of 38.2(2).)
 O'Reilly J noted that “there is little Canadian law on the point” [238], and I must say that I am not aware of any at all.
 While O'Reilly J’s decision on the point largely turned on the facts, a brief discussion is warranted given the paucity of case law dealing with this provision.

 O'Reilly J began by noting that: